 The Honda CB900 Bol d’Or does not, and probably never will appear on a list of the “Top 10 Best Looking Motorcycles Ever Made”.
 In fact, I don’t think it would even have a place in the top 50.
 Honda conceived the bike during a period in motorcycle design history when their Comstar wheels and naked sports bike styling were all the rage and neither of them did much to improve the look of the Bol d’Or.

-My gripes about the bikes appearance aside it was a great performer and the Japanese manufacturer received well earned praise for their work on the CB900.
-The Bold Dor was the predecessor to Honda's legendary CB750 lineage, created to oppose other manufacturers who were producing motorcycles that were outperforming the ageing CB750s.
+My gripes about the bike’s appearance aside it was a great performer and the Japanese manufacturer received well-earned praise for their work on the CB900.
+The Bold Dor was the predecessor to Honda’s legendary CB750 lineage, created to oppose other manufacturers who were producing motorcycles that were outperforming the aging CB750s.

 Fast forward several decades and the Bol d’Or has become a relatively affordable alternative to the now, highly collectable and sought after CB750.
 On the Spanish island of Mallorca 29 year old painter Andreu Nevado was attracted to the platform because of it’s larger capacity engine and retro styling.
 After acquiring a neglected 1979 Bol d’Or he set about applying his vision of how the Bol d’Or should have looked.